kkufieta/CarND-Vehicle-Detection/writeup_template.md

 I tried various combinations of parameters.

 First, I performed a grid search on the parameters: All color spaces, pixels per cells = 4, 8 and 16, blocks per cell = 1 and 2, orientations = 9 and 12.
 I trained classifiers with 500 data samples based on all those combinations, and received tables with test accuracies.
 Let's show them off, since I've done the work (not that it proved useful, which is why I deleted it from my code as well.
 The code is available in older commits.)
+Note: The values within the table divided by a slash, are for 1 and 2 cells/block, respectivel.
+The lowest table shows the number of features for each parameter combination.

 | RGB | 9           | 12          |
 | --- |:-----------:| -----------:|